-Voluntary Options Available to Regional V Organizations

-- Seek support necessary to update the Denver Regional Hazard Mitigation Plan every five years and make available to local communities all mapping and accompanying databases of county-level hazard profiles to support local planning efforts. - Encourage local and regional coordination of, and investments in, datasets to improve disaster response and recovery (such as damage assessment and evacuation).
+Voluntary Options Available to Regional Organizations Organizations Seek support necessary to update the Denver Policies and Regulations Regional Hazard Mitigation Plan every five years and make available to local communities all mapping and accompanying databases of county-level hazard profiles to support local planning efforts. • Encourage local and regional coordination of, and regulations on a more targeted basis. investments in, datasets to improve disaster response and recovery (such as damage assessment and evacuation).